corda/corda/docs/source/tutorial-building-transactions.rst

 scenario we shouldn't send a ``SignedTransaction`` with only our sell side populated as that could be used to take the money without the expected return of the other currency.
-Also, it is best practice for flows to receive back the ``DigitalSignature.WithKey`` of other parties rather than a full ``SignedTransaction`` objects, because otherwise we have to separately check that this is still the same ``SignedTransaction`` and not a malicious substitute.
+Also, it is best practice for flows to receive back the ``TransactionSignature`` of other parties rather than a full ``SignedTransaction`` objects, because otherwise we have to separately check that this is still the same ``SignedTransaction`` and not a malicious substitute.